MEET GANDALF THE GREY - AN AFRICAN GREY PARROT

 GANDALF ADVENTURE ON THE TABLE WITH A SHALLOW WATER BOWL

-VIDEO Recently I have noticed two changes in Gandalf.
+TRAINER JOE Recently I have noticed two changes in Gandalf.
 He has more dander than usual and although I did not see him splashing in the water bowl in his cage.
 I have discovered at least on three occasions water all over the floor indicating he was sloshing water in his water bowl.
 I hoped this meant he wanted a bath so I put water in a short rimmed shallow wide bowl and placed it on the outdoor table that he has learned to be comfortable on.
 Joe Shannon and i had a lot of fun watching his playful and vocal reaction Joes hand splashing in the water bowl.
 His body movements were quickened

 |